bartificer/programming-by-stealth/docs/_tidbits/tidbit19.md

 Check your current list of vulnerabilities one more time with `npm audit`, and hope to see as few remaining vulnerabilities as possible 🤞

 At this point you've fixed every vulnerability that can be safely and easily fixed with simple module updates.
-So, what ever vulnerabilities remain need careful consideration.
+So, whatever vulnerabilities remain need careful consideration.
 In other words, we move from a deterministic process to human judgement.

 ### Applying your Best Judgement